 Recognizing Binge Eating May Save Your Life

 Recognizing binge eating disorder maybe be a key to reversing the obesity problem of many people.
-Binge eating disorder is a serious eating disorder in which you eat large amounts of food and feel unable to stop eating.
-Most people overeat at holidays or on occasions but when it becomes a regular concurrence it becomes binge-eating disorder.
+It is a serious eating disorder in which you eat large amounts of food and feel unable to stop eating.
+Most people overeat at holidays or on special occasions.
+However, when overeating starts occurring regularly and you are unable to easily control it, it becomes binge eating disorder.
 One of the common problems is embarrassment about the overeating and inability to resist the urge.
-Binge eating is most common in adults but binge eating is increasing in older teens.
-Secretive eating, another less severe form of binge eating is even more common in older teens and even some children.
+It is most common in adults but is increasing in older teens.
+Secretive eating, another less severe form of this disorder, is even more common in older teens and even some children.

 - The binge eating episodes are associated with three (or more) of the following:

 - Consuming food much more rapidly than normal

 - Eating until feeling uncomfortably full

 - Consuming large amounts of food when not feeling physically hungry

 - Eating alone because of feeling embarrassed by how much one is eating, or eating in secret

 - Feeling disgusted with oneself, depressed, or very guilty afterward.

 - The episodes occur once a week for 3 months or more.

 - The excess eating is not associated with the recurrent use of inappropriate compensatory behaviors (e.g., purging) as in bulimia nervosa and does not occur exclusively during the course of bulimia nervosa or anorexia nervosa.